-In this subject, you have opportunities to improve your communication skills: academic literacies, English language proficiency, and multiliteracies.
+This subject provides a base line for ALL students to learn and craft strategies in order to engage with and to create different types of academic multimodal texts for different purposes, contexts and audiences.
+The subject aims to improve your current level of communication skills: academic literacies, English language proficiency, and multiliteracies.
 Aligned with and embedded into your other diploma subjects, the subject focuses on the communication skills you may need to complete your assessments successfully.
 You'll also learn how to maintain academic integrity and follow academic conventions, and develop your reading and listening skills, as well as your research and critical thinking skills (enabling you to search for, locate, and evaluate the relevance of, academic texts).
 You can choose, and reflect on, strategies to develop your personal learning potential in academic, social, and professional contexts.
 By developing your English language proficiency, you'll learn to explore the different types of language used for different text types, audiences, and contexts.
-Developing your multiliteracy skills will enable you to express meaning as compelling written and spoken multimodal texts, using appropriate verbal and non-verbal meaning-making resources.
+Developing your multiliteracy skills will enable you to express meaning as compelling written and spoken multimodal texts, using appropriate verbal and nonverbal meaning-making resources.
 Overall, during this subject, you can construct a communication 'tool kit' that you can carry into your academic and professional future.